kingeddy11/CoronaDatauptoJune/README.md

 # CoronaDatauptoJune
-I created some coronvirus plots along with some friends by comparing dates up to June and the new deaths for some of the biggest countries in the world.
+I created some coronavirus plots along with some friends by comparing dates up to June and the new deaths each day for some of the biggest countries in the world.